Testing Lambda and the Limits of Cosmography with the Union2.1 Supernova Compilation: Cosmographic Methodology

-Despite their evocative names (and their particular origins), all of these distance scale functions are equally good expressions that can be expanded as Hubble series in terms of $z$ (or $y$), and be fit to any type of cosmological data set that one wishes, in order to obtain valid cosmological parameters.
+Despite their evocative names (and idiosyncratic origins), all of these distance scale functions are equally good expressions to use for fitting to any type of cosmological data set.
 Other than traditional usage, there is no particular reason why one must (or should) fit flux data to the ``luminosity distance'' function, $d_\mathrm{L} \propto F^{-1/2}$, as opposed to any other function of flux $F$ (and redshift $z$).
-(And note that cosmological fits to standard candle data done using magnitudes, $(m - M) \propto \log (d_\mathrm{L})$, is already significantly different than fitting to $d_\mathrm{L}$, itself.)

 The key realization by \citet{CattVisserDfParamDfFits,CattVisserYvsZconverge,CattVisserCosmographSNeFits}, was that the use of a {\it different} distance function to fit the {\it same} data ends up yielding radically different results.
-In particular, the best-fit value of a particular cosmological parameter will be changed, from one distance scale function to the next, in an evenly-spaced manner (which they explained theoretically as an effect of series truncation, resulting from the unavoidably finite number of best-fit series coefficients).
-Thus by defining new functions for different distance scales in either `direction' (i.e., by multiplying or dividing the flux data by factors of $(1 + z)^{N/2}$), one could apparently produce any value for $\{ H_{0},q_{0},j_{0},\dots \}$ that one could wish for, assuming that there is no clear physical argument explaining where to stop fitting with new functions.
+In particular, the best-fit value of a particular cosmological parameter will be changed, from one distance scale function to the next, in an evenly spaced manner (which they explained theoretically as an effect of series truncation, resulting from the unavoidably finite number of best-fit series coefficients).
+This same behavior is also seen in our results here, and so the error budget to be minimized {\it must} include these model-building uncertainties, in tandem with the statistical uncertainties on the estimated cosmological parameters.

-This problem of parameter fitting indeterminacy is {\it not} unique to cosmographic methods, but also occurs with fits using dark energy EoS $w(z)$ functions (as discussed above in regards to the Riess Gold06 sample fits, and the ``Mirage of $w = -1$'' problem).
-The only real solution is to get sufficiently good data, so that one may use a large enough number of best-fit parameters to reduce these model-building uncertainties to negligible levels.
-Only then can one consider the results of a fit of theory to data to be robustly model-independent.

-In the case of cosmographic fits using these difference distance scales, the even-stepping of parameter results from one distance scale to the next ultimately breaks down due to nonlinear interactions between Taylor series parameters \citep{CattVisserDfParamDfFits}, so that when one can go all the way from $d_\mathrm{L}$ to $d_\mathrm{A}$ with the parameter of interest (e.g., $j_{0}$) changing by a fairly limited total amount, then one can reasonably say that this parameter has `converged', and that enough fitted parameters (i.e., series terms) have been included to make model-building uncertainties sub-dominant compared to the statistical and systematic errors.
-One conclusion in this paper, however, is that for $j_{0}$ estimates from the Union2.1 SNe compilation, we do not appear to be there yet.